 VCL, as the name suggests, are really a cycling club rather than a team.
 However, they’re such force in the British women’s cycling scene, both in London and elsewhere and on road, track and off-road, that they’re included here.

-Leaving: Emma Jane Hornsby (interview here; new team to be revealed), Rachel Jary (to Boompods-Edco)
+Leaving: Emma Jane Hornsby (interview here; to Scarpa Racing), Rachel Jary (to Boompods-Edco)

 Velo Schils Interbike